HackwithArpon/Rice-Grain-Quality-Analysis_using_Deep-Learning-Tech/README.md

 "**Counting the rice grains that are touching each other**"

 Even counting the rice grains by hand during a manual inspection procedure is difficult.
-The illusion is created by the white colour and small size.
+The illusion is created by the white color and small size.

 neatly, if the rice grains are neatly separated, counting them is fairly simple for machines.
 The reason for this is the abundance of available algorithms and helpful strategies.